Fawad-Ahmed/universal-scraping-extension/.github/ISSUE_TEMPLATE/bug_report.md

 **Website Information:**
  - URL: [e.g. https://example.com]
  - Website Type: [e.g. e-commerce, social media, etc.]
- - Does the site use JavaScript frameworks: [e.g. React, Vue, Angular]
+ - Does the site use JavaScript heavily?
+[Yes/No]

-**Console Errors:**
+**Extension Logs:**
-Please open Developer Tools (F12) and paste any console errors here:
+Please open Chrome DevTools (F12), go to Console tab, and paste any error messages here:
 ```
 Paste console errors here
 ```

 **Additional context**
 Add any other context about the problem here.

+**Checklist:**
+- [ ] I have searched existing issues to make sure this isn't a duplicate
+- [ ] I have tried refreshing the page and restarting the browser
+- [ ] I have the latest version of the extension installed